VMware, Configuring and Using a VMware Server

 In most ways, configuring and using a VMware server is similar to configuring and using a physical server through a remote desktop connection.

 VMware provides a full set of documentation for VMware server administrators.

 Campus-specific information such as server names and access controls are described below.

-Access to the server itself is controlled with Active Directory groups.
+Access to the Virtual Machine itself is controlled with Active Directory groups.
 When you select an Active Directory group during the initial order, the users in that group will be granted permissions for your server.